 The SFTP uses a secure shell, SSH encryption method for file transfer.
 SSH deploy public key cryptography to authorize the host machine and allow them to access the data.
 There are various ways to use the SSH method, one is to use the automatically generated pairs of private and public keys to encrypt the network before starting the file transfer and generate the password to log on to the network.

-Another method is to use the manually generated pair of private and public keys to execute the authentication process which permits the user to log in into the network without the need for a password.
+Another method is to use the manually generated pair of private and public keys to execute the authentication process which permits the user to log in to the network without the need for a password.
 In this method, the generated public key is placed on all the host machines which can access the network and the matching private key is kept secret by the server host machine.

 In this way, the authentication is based on the private key, and the SSH will verify whether the person presenting the public key is having the matching private key or not for authentication.